The day trading vs gambling comparison is often made by people who misunderstand the fundamental nature of the two activities.

 A gambler is always subject to the capriciousness of the gambling vehicle, be it a horse race, card game, or dice roll.
 Still, they might understand enough about statistics and betting odds to avoid making foolish bets.

 Skilled traders hold the greatest advantage over unskilled traders and gamblers.
 While some part of chance still influences their success, skilled traders minimize luck and optimize for predictable price movement.
-Their win rate backs this up.
+Their win rate is their testament.

-This article will examine the differences of trading vs gambling so that you’ll never be confused about the answer to the question, “is trading gambling?”
+Let’s examine the differences between day trading vs gambling so that you’ll never be confused about the answer to the question, “is day trading gambling?”

-Perhaps the most fundamental characteristic of gambling is its unpredictability.
-Gamblers crave this, and if a game becomes too predictable, it loses its appeal—or it’s labeled as a “rigged” game that only fools will play.
+The most fundamental characteristic of gambling is its unpredictability.
+Gamblers crave this, and if a game becomes too predictable, it loses its appeal—or it’s labeled as a “rigged” game that only fools play.

 Gamblers want to feel they have a chance to win, even when the odds are overwhelmingly out of their favor.
 Casinos and lotteries wouldn’t be viable business models if they couldn’t deliver feelings of excitement and possibility to their patrons.

-There are some exceptions to this: activities such as horse racing and sports betting aren’t structured to favor “the house,” and many bettors claim to have inside knowledge or skills that give them an edge.
+There are some exceptions to this: horse racing and sports betting aren’t structured to favor “the house,” and many bettors claim inside knowledge or skills that give them an edge.

 As a hobby or form of recreation, the downsides of gambling evaporate.
 You might spend just as much money collecting baseball cards or mountain biking—the goal is enjoyment, not profit.